Updated: 10 April 2023

-The IGU Commission on the History of Geography (IGU-CHG, C20.24) will also organize the IGU Thematic Conference on the Ocean and Seas in Geographical Thought held in Milan, Italy in June 2023.
-Given that islands and the ocean are conceptually and empirically inseparable, we will actively collaborate with the IGU-CHG to connect the proposed two conferences so that they can provide a more significant and comprehensive forum on islands and the ocean.
-In order to connect the two conferences held in different places and times, we plan to organize a joint virtual session for each conference and/or a series of virtual lectures on both themes between the two conferences.
+The IGU Commission on the History of Geography (IGU-CHG, C20.24) will also organize the IGU Thematic Conference on the Ocean and Seas in Geographical Thought held in Milan, Italy on June 6-7, 2023.
+Given that islands and the ocean are conceptually and empirically inseparable, we will actively collaborate with the IGU-CHG to connect the two conferences so that they can provide a more significant and comprehensive forum on islands and the ocean.
+In order to connect the two conferences held in different places and times, we plan to organize a joint virtual session for each conference and a virtual workshop on both themes between the two conferences (currently scheduled on May 19, 2023).
 We will do our best to realize this very new endeavor in the history of IGU thematic conferences.

 Godfrey Baldacchino, University of Malta, Malta

 Akihiro Iwashita, Hokkaido University, Japan